ECON 3510 - International Finance III

 Students may NOT take into the examination a CALCULATOR.

-Assignments will generally be returned during tutorials/lectures the week following submission.
+Assignments will generally be marked within nine days of the date for submission.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending

 Further details of the grades/results can be obtained from Examinations.

 Grade Descriptors are available which provide a general guide to the standard of work that is expected at each grade level.
 More information at Assessment for Coursework Programs.

 Final results for this course will be made available through Access Adelaide.

 The University places a high priority on approaches to learning and teaching that enhance the student experience.
 Feedback is sought from students in a variety of ways including on-going engagement with staff, the use of online discussion boards and the use of Student Experience of Learning and Teaching (SELT) surveys as well as GOS surveys and Program reviews.